 The town takes every effort to ensure that all applications are reviewed within the legislated timeframes.
 However, staff is required to wait for revised plans and studies from the applicant and review them to determine whether they address issues raised earlier.
 This often has an impact on legislated timelines.
 This is not singular to Oakville, but common among all municipalities.

-Visit our Active Development Applications or Planning Applications & Forms page for more information.
+Visit our Active Development Applications or Planning and Development Applications and Forms page for more information.

 A zoning by-law is the technical process to implement the policies of an official plan.
 It is a “rule book” for building and development.
 Zoning by-laws regulate how land and buildings are used, the location of buildings, minimum lot sizes and dimensions, building heights, and other provisions necessary to ensure proper development.